 However, markets are said to be modestly overvalued if the ratio is between 90% and 115%.

-The market capitalisation to GDP Ratio, the Buffett Indicator, shows the stock market valuation at any time.
+The market capitalization-to-GDP ratio, also known as the Buffett Indicator, shows the stock market valuation at any given time.

 If the Buffett Indicator is high, companies’ output is low compared to their stock market valuations.